-In this exercise, you will create two charts-a column chart and a pie chart-and you will create both an embedded chart and a chart sheet.
+In this exercise, you will create two charts, a column chart and a pie chart, and you will create both embedded charts and a chart sheet.

-- 1. Click the Inventory Analysis tab and select the range A1:E9. - 2.
-Choose Insert→Charts→Insert Column or Bar Chart .
+- 1. Click the Inventory Analysis tab to switch to that spreadsheet. - 2.
+Select the range A1:E9. - 3.
+Choose Insert→Charts→Insert Column Chart .

-The chart gallery opens, which allows you to choose various types of column charts. - 3.
+The column chart gallery opens, from which you can choose various types of column charts. - 4.
 Choose the first chart type in the 2-D Column category.

 The chart appears in the spreadsheet.
-The border surrounding the chart indicates it's selected.
+It's covering some of the data, but that's okay for now.
+The border surrounding the chart indicates that it's selected.
 The chart must be selected if you want to make changes to it.
 Notice the contextual Chart Tools tabs (Design and Format) that appear on the Ribbon when the chart is selected.

-- 4. Click in the spreadsheet to deselect the chart.
+- 5. Click in the spreadsheet to deselect the chart.

-The chart's surrounding border disappears, as well as the Chart Tools on the Ribbon. - 5.
+The chart's surrounding border disappears, as well as the Chart Tools tabs. - 6.
 Click the outer edge of the chart and the border reappears.
-Now you will move the embedded chart to its own chart sheet. - 6.
+Now you will move the embedded chart to its own chart sheet. - 7.
 Choose Chart Tools→Design→Location→Move Chart .